NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

     Now that your UEFI firmware is updated to 35.5.0 ( = JetPack 5.1.3 ), it is capable of updating the entire QSPI content to make it ready for JetPack 6.x.

-    We will run a special tool so that the entire QSPI update is scheduled to run automatically on the next boot-up.
+    We will run a special tool to schedule the entire QSPI update to run automatically on the next boot-up.

     1. Double-check your firmware version is up to date (`35.5.0` = JetPack 5.1.3)

-        Once it reboots back into Jetson Linux system, on Jetson terminal, run the following:
+        Once it reboots back into the Jetson Linux system, on the Jetson terminal, run the following:

         ```bash
         sudo nvbootctrl dump-slots-info